My Main Page with Links to My Other Book Reviews

 by Robert Wellert

-If you are looking for a simple, general overview of ethical theories, this is a candidate.
-Robert Wellert neatly summarizes main ideas from existential, pragmatic, virtue, contract, deontological, consequentialist and natural law ethics.
-Wellert claims that we should consider ultimate goals, short-term and long-term consequences, standards, moral stature, and the categorical imperative when making moral decisions.
-He writes that we should act with courage and decisiveness.
+Robert Wellert neatly summarizes existential, pragmatic, virtue, contract, deontological, consequentialist and natural law ethics.
+Wellert's method of catagorizing theories excels.
+We should, Wellert writes, consider ultimate goals, short-term, and long-term consequences, not to mention relevant rules, moral stature, and the categorical imperative when making moral decisions.
+We must act with courage and decisiveness.

-Deontological ethics emphasizes moral rules that we give ourselves.
+Deontological ethics emphasizes moral rules we give ourselves.
 Strengths of deontological ethics include universalism and anti-conformism.
-Three weaknesses of deontological ethics are a lack of specific strategies, a tendency to invoke arbitrary or absolute rules and a lack of concern for consequences.
+Weaknesses of deontological ethics include a lack of specific strategies, a lack of concern for consequences, and frequent tendencies to invoke arbitrary or absolute rules.
+As in virtue ethics, terrible assumed conclusions plague discussions of standards.

 · Lack of concern for overall consequences.